-Santa Monica Housing Division - AHPP Owners
+Santa Monica Housing Office - AHPP Owners

 The Affordable Housing Production Program (AHPP, also known as the Inclusionary Housing Program) is codified in Section 9.64 of the Municipal Code and requires developers of market rate multi-family developments to contribute to affordable housing production to help the City meet its affordable housing need.
 30% of newly constructed multifamily housing in Santa Monica must be affordable to, and occupied by, low- and moderate-income households.
 For these affordable properties, the developer signs a deed restriction, which is recorded on title, and places restrictions on the property for a 55-year period.